laurynas-biveinis/unodb/README.md

 The code uses SSE4.1 intrinsics (Nehalem and higher).
 This is in contrast to the original ART paper needing SSE2 only.

+Note: since this is my personal project, it only supports GCC 10 and LLVM 11 compilers.
+Drop me a note if you want to try this and need a lower supported compiler version.

 ## Usage

 All the declarations live in the `unodb` namespace, which is omitted in the